lzap/foreman-elasticsearch/README.md

 Configuration for foreman-journald-rsyslog-elasticsearch logging setup.
 Works with Katello or Satellite as well.
-Initially these instructions were published in a Red Hat knowledgebase article: https://access.redhat.com/solutions/3545571
+Initially these instructions were published in a Red Hat Knowledgebase solution: https://access.redhat.com/solutions/3545571

 These instructions will be converted to Ansible or Puppet (installer) later on.